imagekit-developer/imagekit-rails/ACTIVE_STORAGE.md

 ### Known Limitations

+- **File Deletion**: Files are not automatically deleted from ImageKit when calling `purge` or `purge_later`.
+Files must be manually deleted from ImageKit dashboard or via the ImageKit API.
 - **Direct uploads**: Browser-to-ImageKit direct uploads are not yet fully implemented
 - **Streaming**: Large file streaming uses full download (not chunked streaming)
 - **Public URLs**: All URLs go through ImageKit's CDN (use transformations for optimization)